-Clapton CFC Women’s First Team fell to a 3-0 defeat against a clinical Camden Town side in West Finchley.
+Clapton CFC Women’s First Team fell to a 3-0 defeat against a clinical Camden Town side in Finchley.

 The Clapton CFC Men’s First Team secured their third win and third clean sheet in a week in a gritty 1-0 win